Last updated on April 23, 2019 by Liza Hawkins

 10 Books for Tweens They’ll Enjoy (and so Will You)

 I’m always on the hunt for new fiction books to read, and these days I really enjoy stories that pull me into a different universe with ease, both in writing style and plot.
 So, I’ve found that the majority of recent books I’ve loved have been slotted squarely in the Young Adult Fiction category of the library.

 Sure, I have a few novels I’m reading, for book club and otherwise, that are definitely for grown-ups.
 But many over the past decade have been written with a tween/teen audience in mind, but perfectly enjoyable for me as well.

-Now that my daughter’s about to be 13, it’s fun to think about stories we can both enjoy and talk about afterwards—and for many, a comparison to the movie, which can be really engaging too!
+Now that my daughter’s 13, it’s fun to think about stories we can both enjoy and talk about afterwards—and for many, a comparison to the movie, which can be really engaging too!

 Here are some to add to your Goodreads* list!

 1. Harry Potter and the Sorcerer’s Stone (and then the whole series—but Harry Potter and the Sorcerer’s Stone is free on Kindle if you have Amazon Prime!)

 Harry Potter’s life is miserable.
 His parents are dead and he’s stuck with his heartless relatives, who force him to live in a tiny closet under the stairs.
 But his fortune changes when he receives a letter that tells him the truth about himself: he’s a wizard.
 A mysterious visitor rescues him from his relatives and takes him to his new home, Hogwarts School of Witchcraft and Wizardry.